SurvivrrHayde/homebrew-file-flex/README.md

 # Homebrew Tap for File Flex

-This is the official Homebrew tap for File Flex, a utility tool designed to .
+This is the official Homebrew tap for File Flex, a cross-platform tool designed to simplify file system operations, making it easy for users to manage files and directories.

 ## Installation